ExpressVPN Review 2023

 Indonesia Switzerland USA – Miami

 As noted earlier, ExpressVPN doesn't impose any restrictions, so you're free to switch between servers as many times as you like.
-Disconnecting and connecting to another server takes only a few seconds, and the overall experience is quite fluid.
+Disconnecting and connecting to ExpressVPN locations takes only a few seconds, and the overall experience is quite fluid.
+Moreover, all ExpressVPN server locations have built-in obfuscation as long as your protocol is set to 'Automatic'.

 We'll also mention that, just like other VPNs, ExpressVPN implements modifications to its server network from time to time.
-For example, the VPN recently removed India-based servers as a way to protect the privacy of its users before India's privacy-invading data law had come into effect.
+For example, the VPN recently removed India-based servers as a way to protect the privacy of its users before India's privacy-invading data law came into effect.

 However, the VPN didn't just remove its India-based servers.
 It removed those previously found physically in India.
 Instead of those, it now offers two virtual locations (learn more about that just below) in the UK and Singapore, letting its users obtain Indian IP addresses.